-In Tractate Shabbat, the Mishna brings descriptions of hair ornaments that cannot be worn out on shabbat (Mishna one), and ornaments that can be worn out (Mishna Five).
-The discussion is focused on concern for objects that although worn can be easily removed.
-There is particular concern that women will remove jewelry in order to show off to their friendsand walk with it more than four paces in a public space (Reshut Harabim) which violates a Biblical prohibition.
+In tractate Shabbat, the mishnah brings descriptions of hair ornaments that cannot be worn in the public domain on Shabbat (Mishna 1), and ornaments that can be worn in the public domain (Mishna 5).
+The discussion is focused on concern for objects that can be easily removed, since a woman may remove her jewelry and carry it more than four cubits in a public space (reshut harabim) which would violate a biblical prohibition.
 For this reason, women are not allowed to wear such ornaments, even into their courtyards.
-In contrast, Mishna five seems to bring examples of hair ornaments that are tied tightly and can be worn into public space.
+In contrast, mishnah 5 brings examples of hair ornaments that are tied tightly and can be worn in public spaces.
 The distinction seems to be between loosely tied ornaments and those that are tied or attached tightly and cannot be easily removed.
-The importance of these mishnayot for our topic is that it gives detailed descriptions of what sort of hair ornaments and head coverings women were wearing in the time of the Mishna.
-This may help illuminate some of the broader discussion on the topic of head coverings in the rabbinic period.
+The importance of these mishnayot for our topic is that it gives detailed descriptions of what sort of hair ornaments and head coverings women were wearing at the time of the mishnah.
+This may help illuminate some of the broader discussion on the topic of head coverings in the Rabbinic period.

-Finally, at the end of Mishna five are two ornaments that can be worn out, “into the courtyard,” which is a private space, but not into public space.
-This is curious because the restriction on the courtyard is as a result of a Rabbinic fence preventing a Biblical transgression of carrying in public spaces.
-Why are these two ornaments treated as an exception in allowing them only into the courtyard while restricting them from public space?
+Finally, at the end of mishnah 5, ornaments are mentioned that can be worn out “into the courtyard,” which is a private space, that cannot be worn in a public space.
+This is curious because the restriction on carrying in the courtyard is a rabbinic ordinance established to prevent the biblical transgression of carrying in public spaces.
+Why are these two ornaments treated as an exception in allowing them only into the courtyard while restricting them from a public space?

-The Talmud explains that despite concern for possible carrying in public spaces, exceptions were made to allow women to wear the wig and Kabul into the courtyard in order to ensure her attractiveness to her husband.
+The Talmud (Shabbat 64b) explains that despite concern for possible carrying in public spaces, exceptions were made to allow women to wear the wig and kabul into the courtyard in order to ensure her attractiveness to her husband.

-In line with the conclusion from the Ketubot text above, it suggests that if she were not to permitted to wear her kabul or wig, she would go bareheaded into the courtyard.
-The concern in Shabbat is not for a bare head or violating modesty laws.
+This passage implies that if a woman is not permitted to wear her kabul or wig, she will go bareheaded into the courtyard.
+The concern in tractate Shabbat is not for a bare head or violating modesty laws.
 Rather, it seems that bareheaded women are in danger of appearing less attractive to their husbands and thus, exceptions were made for the wig and kabul.
 While a woman might be allowed to go into her courtyard without a head covering, it was considered unattractive and disfiguring enough that a rabbinic Shabbat restriction intended to prevent carrying was waived in order to allow her to dress her head/hair according to styles of fashion.

-Conclusions drawn by scholar Ze’ev Safrai, in his commentary to the Mishnayot in Shabbat and Ketbuot, most seamlessly integrate the different rabbinic sources that have been presented in this section:
+Ze’ev Safrai, in his commentary to the mishnayot in Shabbat and Ketubot, integrates the different Rabbinic sources that have been presented in this section:

 Jewish women covered their heads with a cap or net onto which were woven or attached hair ornaments.
 The hair was not fully covered, but the net or cap was obligatory to fulfill the requirements of Dat Yehudit according to the mishnah.
 The kipah in Mishnah Ketubot seems to be the same as the kabul in Mishnah Shabbat which is also the sachusa mentioned in the Jerusalem Talmud or the sabcha in the Tosefta and was a cap according to Rashi or a hairnet according to Jastrow/Safrai.
-There is no reference to Dat Yehudit or the Biblical requirement to cover hair in the Talmudic discussion around hair ornaments worn on Shabbat.
-These sources about kipah and hair ornaments seem to reinforce the mishnah’s attitude towards hair covering which is in line with modesty customs and the accepted hair accessories of the time, rather than a biblical requirement.
+There is no reference to Dat Yehudit or the biblical requirement to cover hair in the Talmudic discussion around hair ornaments worn on Shabbat.
+These sources about kipah and hair ornaments seem to reinforce the mishnah’s attitude toward hair covering which is in line with modesty customs and the accepted hair accessories of the time, rather than a biblical requirement.